-- All profits made will be invested back into the service. - An interprofessional collaboration, bringing together health professionals, care providers and other partners to create the best experience of oral health care for trauma survivors.
+- All profits made will be invested back into the service. - This will be an interprofessional collaboration, bringing together health professionals, care providers, and other partners to create the best experience of oral health care for trauma survivors.

-The service will include the following:
+The service will comprise the following 3 arms:

-Dental clinic: including a mobile outreach service and a fully equipped clinic in Melbourne, Australia, intentionally set up for this population.
+Dental clinics: including a mobile outreach service and a fully equipped clinic in Melbourne, Australia, intentionally set up for this population.

-Education: Including undergraduate and postgraduate students, clinicians, and staff in dental teams, locally and nationally.
+Education: including undergraduate and postgraduate students and clinicians and staff in dental teams, locally and nationally.
 A national register of qualified clinicians will be created.

-Research: Evaluation of process and outcomes of the education and clinical arms, including the economic effectiveness of the social enterprise model and program
+Research: Evaluation of the process and outcomes of the education and clinical arms, including the economic effectiveness of the social enterprise model and program.